achilleas2942/simulator_cbf/README.md

   ```

 ### 3. Run the simulator
-#### Option 1 - Build Docker image locally and run docker container using the create and run bash script files
+#### Option 1 - Build docker image locally and run docker container using the create and run bash script files
   - Go to the docker directory
     ```
     cd simulator_cbf/docker/
     ```
-  - Run the bash script file to create the Docker image
+  - Run the bash script file to create the docker image
     ```
     ./create_image.sh
     ```